 If the Foundation does not know when it can redeem the investment or it cannot redeem its investment in the near term, the investment is included in Level 3 of the fair value hierarchy.
-In addition, investments that are not valued using the practical expedient are included in Level 3 in the fair value hierarchy.

-(f) Capital assets
+(g) Capital assets

 The Foundation expenses all capital assets expenditure below a threshold of \$3,000 each, as they are considered to be fully amortized within the year of purchase.
 All other capital assets are capitalized in the year acquired and are amortized on a straight line basis over the assets' estimated useful life as follows: